openstack/kolla/doc/deployment-philosophy.rst

 Further, as new versions of Kolla are released, there would be independent customization available for different versions creating an unsupportable and difficult to document environment.
-Finally, adding key/value pairs for configuration options creates a situation in which a development and release cycle is required in order to successfully add a new customization.
+Finally, adding key/value pairs for configuration options creates a situation in which development and release cycles are required in order to successfully add new customizations.
 Essentially templating in configuration options is not a scalable solution and would result in an inability of the project to execute its mission.